pyx-project/pyx/manual/graphics.rst

 attributes useful default values are stored as member variables of the actual attribute.
-For instance, ``style.linewidth.Thick`` is equivalent to ``style.linewidth(0.04, type="w", unit="cm")``, that is :math:`0.04` width cm (see Sect. :ref:`unit` for more information about PyX's unit system).
+For instance, ``style.linewidth.Thick`` is equivalent to ``style.linewidth(0.04, type="w", unit="cm")``, that is :math:`0.04` width cm (see Sect. :mod:`unit` for more information about PyX's unit system).

 Another important feature of PyX attributes is what is call attributed merging.
 A trivial example is the following::